DragonMinded/firebeat/README.md

  * 3FAF4: 4B FF FD 59 -> 38 60 00 00
  * 3FB54: 4B FF FC F9 -> 38 60 00 00

+#### Skip RTC License Screen

+If you are unlucky enough for your RTC batteries to run out and you are being promted for a license, use this to skip the check altogether.
+High scores should still save, but it will skip verifying the license on the RTC.

+ * 45C0: 7F DE FB 78 -> 48 00 00 0C

 ### Keyboard Mania

 #### Skip Dongle Check